 The rush began, and the chaos ensued.
 The bell clanged on the door as the stream of people arrived.
 A line of customers waited to be seated, and children ran amok while their parents indulgently watched.
 The aromas of brewed coffee, bacon, eggs, blueberry pancakes, cinnamon French toast with warm maple syrup, and sausage wafted through the air.

-The busboys were collecting dishes, balancing trays, and cleaning the tables while the hostess greeted and seated the customers.
-Lucy, the youngest of the three waitresses, poured cups of coffee for the customers sitting at the long counter and chatting with them animatedly.
+The servers gathered the dishes, balanced the trays, and cleaned the tables while the hostess greeted and seated the guests.
+Lucy, the youngest of the three waitresses, poured coffee into the customers’ cups while sitting at the long counter and chatting with them animatedly.

 Soon after, she heard the cook yell, “Pick up!” at the top of his lungs while ringing the little bell.

 “Hold your horses.
 I’ll be there!”
 Lucy yelled back.